Configure your R2R Postgres database

 GIN Indexing

-R2R uses GIN (Generalized Inverted Index) indexing to optimize both full-text and JSON searches:
+R2R uses GIN (Generalized Inverted Index) indexing to optimize full-text searches:

 This indexing strategy allows for efficient full-text search and trigram similarity matching.